Azure Lighthouse in enterprise scenarios

 Onboarding process considerations

-Subscriptions (or resource groups within a subscription) can be onboarded to Azure delegated resource management either by deploying Azure Resource Manager templates or through Managed Services offers published to Azure Marketplace, either privately or publicly.
+Subscriptions (or resource groups within a subscription) can be onboarded to Azure Lighthouse either by deploying Azure Resource Manager templates or through Managed Services offers published to Azure Marketplace, either privately or publicly.

 Since enterprise users will normally be able to gain direct access to the enterprise’s tenants, and there’s no need to market or promote a management offering, it’s generally faster and more straightforward to deploy directly with Azure Resource Manager templates.
 While we refer to service providers and customers in the onboarding guidance, enterprises can use the same processes.